Ignatian Family Teach-In for Justice

 How do I get involved?

 Contact Fr.
-Don MacMillan for more information.
+Don MacMillan with any questions.